-We have audited the accompanying financial statements of Nebula East Africa Private Limited, set out on pages 5 to 12 which comprise the statement of financial position as at 31st March 2017, the statement of comprehensive income, statement of changes in equity, and statement of cash flows for the year then ended, and a summary of significant accounting policies and other explanatory notes.
+We have audited the accompanying financial statements of Nebula East Africa Private Limited, set out on pages 5 to 12 which comprise the statement of financial position as at 31st March 2018, the statement of comprehensive income, statement of changes in equity, and the statement of cash flows for the year then ended, and a summary of significant accounting policies and other explanatory notes.

-In our opinion, the financial statements give a true and fair view of the state of financial affairs of the Company as at 31 March 2017 and of its financial performance and cash flows for the period then ended in accordance with the International Financial Reporting Standard for Small and Medium-sized Entities and the Kenyan Companies Act.
+In our opinion, the financial statements give a true and fair view of the state of the financial affairs of the Company as at 31st March 2018 and of its financial performance and cash flows for the year the ended in accordance with the International Financial Reporting Standard for Small and Medium-sized Entities and the Kenyan Companie Act 2015.